Last Updated: September 30, 2025; Next Review: September 30, 2026

 You can learn more about interest-based advertising from Facebook by visiting this page.

-To opt-out from Facebook's interest-based ads follow these instructions from Facebook.
+To opt out of Facebook's interest-based ads, follow these instructions from Facebook.

 Do Not Track Disclosure